KSP-KOS/KOS/_sources/structures/misc/kuniverse.txt

     - "SPH" for things built in the space plane hangar,
     - "VAB" for things built in the vehicle assembly building.
     - "" (empty :struct:`String`) for cases where the vehicle cannot remember its editor (when KUniverse:CANREVERTTOEDITOR is false.)

+.. method:: KUniverse:PAUSE()

+    :access: Method
+    :type: None.

+    Pauses Kerbal Space Program, bringing up the same pause menu that would normally appear when you hit the "Escape" key.

+    **Warning:** *NO lines of Kerboscript code can run while the game is paused!!!
+If you call this, you will be stopping your script there until a human being clicks "resume" on the pause menu.*

+    kOS is designed to thematically act like a computer that lives *inside* the game universe.
+That means it stops when the game clock stops, for the same reason a bouncing ball stops when the game clock stops.

+    Until a human being resumes the game by clicking the Resume button in the menu, your script will be stuck.
+This makes it impossible to have the program run code that decides when to un-pause the game.
+    Once the Resume button is clicked, then the program will continue where it left off, just after the point where it called ``KUniverse:PAUSE().``.

+    Note, if you use Control-C in the terminal to kill the program, that *will* work while the game is paused like this.
+If you make the mistake of having your script keep re-pausing the game every time the game resumes (i.e. you call ``Kuniverse:PAUSE()`` again and again in a loop), then using Control-C in the terminal can be a way to break out of this problem.

 .. attribute:: KUniverse:CANQUICKSAVE